CodeHarrington/Project-1/README.md

 ## Slack members and study group.
 * The study group were brilliant for picking up ideas.
 Thanks a mill guys.

+## Code Institute for the brilliant program and the self learning way its structured, is very enjoyable.

 ## 4fm
 Keeping me in tune and company (#great radio station).